-Russia’s floating nuclear plant sails to its destination
+Russia’s first floating nuclear plant sails toward its Arctic destination

-MOSCOW (AP) — Russia’s first floating nuclear power plant has sailed to its destination in the nation’s northeast, a project that environmentalists have criticized as unsafe.
+MOSCOW (AP) — Russia’s first floating nuclear power plant sailed Friday to its destination on the nation’s Arctic coast, a project that environmentalists have criticized as unsafe.

 The Akademik Lomonosov is a 140-meter (459-foot) long towed platform that carries two 35-megawatt nuclear reactors.
 On Friday, it set out from the Arctic port of Murmansk on the Kola Peninsula on a three-week journey to Pevek on the Chukotka Peninsula more than 4,900 kilometers (about 2,650 nautical miles) east.